Rishilshajan/Code-Your-ML/README.md

 **📌 How It Works**

-A new ML concept + coding project will be uploaded every 4 days.
+A new ML concept + coding project will be uploaded weekly.

 This pacing ensures you have enough time to learn, practice, and internalize each concept.